iglu-contest/iglu/docs/source/envs.rst

 .. _MineRL: http://minerl.io

+All environments provided here are created to be used for the Silent builder task of IGLU competition.
+In the Silent builder task, the goal is to create an agent that has access to the past conversation that led to some structure built by human builder.

 IGLUSilentBuilder-v0
 --------------------

-This environment is part of Silent Builder task of IGLU competition.
-The agent spawns at the center of building zone which is a `11x9x11` cuboid above blocks which are marked white.
+The agent spawns at the center of building zone which is a `11x9x11` cuboid above the blocks which are marked white.
 Each step the agent gets a pov image, an inventory state, a position, and the goal information which is described below.
 The agent can navigate inside the building zone, select block stack from the inventory and place/break blocks.
-The goal of the agent is to build the target structure using only the text of the conversation betwen human architect and builder taken from the dataset.
+The goal of the agent is to build the target structure using only the text of the conversation of human architect with human builder taken from the dataset.

 Observation space
 *****************